joenzkc/whatsapp-bot/README.md

 #### Use case 1: Quick Replies

-**Quick replies** are the closest features to buttons in the WhatsApp Chatbot currently available.
+**Quick replies** are buttons that when pressed, will reply with the same text in the button.

 ![quick_replies](/images/quick_replies.png)